 The clean-up effort was slow going -- the crew had to proceed carefully, and they had to move a lot of debris, truckload by truckload, to a Staten Island landfill.
 When the clean-up was finished, in May 2002, the workers had moved 108,000 truckloads of debris -- around 1.8 million tons of material.
 But despite this massive undertaking and inherent slow speed, the crew finished the job ahead of schedule, and well under budget.

 When the clean-up was finished, Americans turned their attention to the future of the World Trade Center site, and the varied visions are a poignant manifestation of the nation's emotion.
 Americans wanted a memorial to honor the dead and mark the pivotal day in history.
 But at the same time, most of the country wanted to put up new office buildings and get people back to work at the WTC site.
-This page on CNN.com includes dozens of plans, proposed by amateurs as well as professionals, and you can visit the Lower Manhattan Development Corporation Web site to see the design that was selected.

 The prevailing sentiment is clear: Most Americans want the site to reflect the gravity and sorrow of September 11, but they refuse to let the attacks crush the spirit that put up the towers in the first place.
 It's important to the nation, on a symbolic and practical level, that the American way of life goes on undeterred, that international trade prevails and that engineers and architects continue to dream big.